a-scie/jump/docs/packaging.md

 ### Optional fields

-Files and commands can have additional configuration metadata described.
+A scie "lift" can opt in to loading `.env` files via the "load_dotenv" boolean field.
+The [dotenv]( https://crates.io/crates/dotenv) crate handles this loading.
+A lift's files and commands can also have additional configuration metadata described.

 For files, you can supply a "size" and sha256 "hash".
 Without these the boot-pack will calculate them, but you may want to set them in advance as a security precaution.
 The `scie-jump` will refuse